neuefische/web-exercises/sessions/html-forms-new/formvalidation/README.md

 # HTML Form Validation

-This Codesandbox offers a form where the user can submit a complaint.
+This Challenge offers a form where the user can submit a complaint.

 In order to process the complaint, the company needs certain information.